 Russian Spetsnaz KGB SVR

 The Vympel group was created in 1979 as the special operations unit of the KGB’s First Main Directorate, and its first mission was to carry out special missions, to carry out military actions and sabotage abroad.
 The Vympel group was manned only by officers who knew two or three foreign languages, and it was said that they knew the maps of about thirty world capitals by heart.
 After August 1991, Vympel was passed on from one Soviet, and later, Russian, security structure to another, and after October 1993, it was put under the MVD and thrown into the fight against organized crime.
 After that, 110 of the group’s 180 officers applied for discharge so that they wouldn’t have to take orders from police bureaucrats.
 With what was left of Vympel, the MVD leadership tried to create its own anti-terrorist unit, Vega, to fight nuclear terrorism.
 As a result of the latter’s unprofessional efforts to neutralize terrorists in Mineral Water (in the Northern Caucasus) on July 29, 1994, four hostages were killed.
 At the same time, the KGB main successor – the predecessor of the present FSB, left without its own anti-terrorist unit for about a year, began to create the so-called USO, or Special Operations Directorate.
 After Basayev’s fighters’ raid on Budennovsk last year, a few of the remnants of Vympel were returned to Russia’s security system.
-And after last year’s presidential decree on the formation of a so-called Anti-terrorist Center in the FSB system, this organ began to coordinate or attempted to coordinate the anti-terrorist efforts and capabilities of these disparate groups – USO, Alfa, and Vega.
+And after last year’s presidential decree on the formation of a so-called Anti-terrorist Center in the FSB system, this organ began to coordinate or attempted to coordinate the anti-terrorist efforts and capabilities of these disparate groups – USO, Alpha, and Vega.

 The Spetsnaz unit Vympel, is a counter terrorist unit of the SVR (Foreign Intelligence Service).
 Originally developed in 1981 as an infiltration unit, as with other Spetsnaz units, Vympel evolved into a Counter Terrorist (CT) unit.

-The unit was created by (the then) the KGB Administration S (illegal) Chief Yuriy Drozdov.
+The unit was created by the KGB Administration S (illegal) Chief Yuriy Drozdov.
 The unit’s first commander, Evald Kozlov, prepared Vympel for the normal wartime operations, infiltration, sabotage, as well as intelligence missions in enemy territory.
 They were of course trained in foreign languages weapons handling including foreign weaponry, in short, just like any other Spetsnaz unit.
 However, the main way of insertion was by air even they were fully capable of doing a sea borne insertion.
-In the 80′s (exact date unknown), Vympel participated in the storming of the Darulaman palace, under the group name of Zenit.
-The actual make up of the Zenit group seemed to be a make up of another group, Alfa, yet another Spetsnaz unit.
+In the 80’s (exact date unknown), Vympel participated in the storming of the Darulaman palace, under the group name of Zenit.
+The actual make up of the Zenit group seemed to be a make up of another group, Alpha, yet another Spetsnaz unit.
 By 1987, the unit expanded into 500 members, and deployed to various hot spots within the old Soviet Union, mainly to perform covert entry missions for the KGB.
 However, the unit soon evolved into an anti-nuclear terrorist unit.
 When the 1991 coup by Boris Yeltsin came, Vympel refused to attack Boris, whether out of professional feelings or just that Boris seemed on the “right” side has never been asked.
 This however forced them to be transferred to the Main Guard’s Administration (GUO) along with Special Group “A”.
 Then in 1993, Boris Yeltsin ordered Vympel to storm the White House, a paradox from two years earlier.
 Then they were moved from KGB control to MVD (Ministry of Internal Affairs).
 After this, most members left in disgust and joined the private sector.
 After that, Vympel was disbanded and a new unit, Vega, was created.
 After the creation of Vega, the SVR reinstated the name Vympel, and designed them as a counter terrorist unit.
 During the period of 1994 to 1998 (EDITORS NOTE: These dates are fictional, I have no idea on the status on the real unit, if you know, contact me), the SVR taught new and old members how to fight terrorists.
 They trained with many nations, improving their skill in CT operations.

 They were known to train with some US units, during an exercise completed in the Black Sea.
 FBI officers that participated remarked that the Vympel soldiers still had the ferocity of the Spetsnaz that they came from.
 They showed the world as well that the Russians wouldn’t stand by and let their country be taken over by criminals and terrorists.
 However, realities came alight, and Vympel still was (and is) the premier CT unit of the now Commonwealth of Independent States (CIS).
 The early 2000s was a challenge for Vympel, as criminal and terrorist incidents increased, forcing them to work nearly 24 hours a day, forcing a reorganization on deployments.

 Training Vympel members receive the same training as other Spetsnaz units, with obviously more influence on counter terrorist operations.
-See the Spetsnaz file for information on general training.
 As for the CT training, all recruits get trained on close combat in tight quarters, weapon usage, and deployment, insertion, etc. The length of training is longer than most fields, as CT requires the time for the training to be effective.
 The minimum requirement for joining Vympel is that the applicant must have served in a regular Spetsnaz unit for two years, and must prove to the officers why he or she wants to join the unit.
 There is no racial preference, per the requirements of Spetsnaz training.
 Testing is grueling, as every new recruit is (note that “recruit” applies to veteran officers as well) goes through a “weeding out” period designed to see how many can take the strain.
 While this may not seem any different than normal training, it must be stressed that CT work is very different than sabotage.
 These soldiers cannot routinely blow up they’re targets, as there are civilian hostages (nominally corporate) in the scene.
 So while they are trained to be efficient killers, they must also learn how to save lives.
 Therefore most soldiers receive more through medical training than field soldiers.
 And this does not reduce their capability in the field in any way..

 Russian Spetsnaz MVD